Welcome our 2018-2019 Faculty Learning Community Members:

 Fatma Arslan, Electrical Engineering

 Fatma Arslan is a Senior Lecturer at Electrical and Computer Engineering.
 She earned her Ph.D. from UTSA in 2007.
 She is passionate about including everybody in the career of Electrical Engineering especially female students.
 She is also passionate about effective teaching and making the face of engineering more friendly for all of her students.
-Her research interests include applying mathematical principals to Image Processing Algorithms.
+Her research interests include applying mathematical principles to Image Processing Algorithms.
 She teaches junior level core courses for mostly Electrical Engineers.

 Ishani Banerji, Marketing